 The final argument in the INDEX() function is the column number in your reference.
 Since all of the data is in one column, I just enter 1 here.

 Next, I grab the black box at the bottom right of this cell, and drag it down to cover all of the sample data.
 (Remember, our resamples need to be the same size as our original sample.)
 In my case, I drag it down to row 1001, because I want to be able to accommodate an initial sample size as high as 1,000.
 The IF() argument I used earlier prevents any cells from populating below the final row of the initial sample.

 So, now I have one initial resample:

 Of course, the key to Bootstrapping is taking many resamples.
 So the next thing I do is grab the black box at the bottom right of the bottom cell, and drag it over 1000 columns.
 In my case, this is from column H to column ALS.
-(You can briefly in order to view your column headings as numbers instead of letters.)
+(You can briefly switch over to R1C1 style in order to view your column headings as numbers instead of letters.)